ebranlard/pyDatView/README.md

 ```

 ### Brew-python version (inside a virtualenv)
-If you are inside a virtualenv, with python 2 or 3, use:
+If you are inside a virtualenv, with python 3, use:
 ```
 pip install -r requirements.txt
 ./pythonmac pyDatView.py